boazbk/tcs/lec_08_uncomputability.md

 In other words, we need to show that $HALTONZERO(N)=1-MONOTONE(M)$.
 Suppose that   $N$ does _not_ halt on zero.
 In this case the program $M$ constructed by Algorithm $B$ enters into an infinite loop in step __(a)__ and will never reach step __(b)__.
-Hence in this case  $N$ is functionally equivalent to $INF$.^[The machine $N$ is not the same machine as $INF$: its description or _code_ is different.
+Hence in this case  $N$ is functionally equivalent to $INF$.
+(The machine $N$ is not the same machine as $INF$: its description or _code_ is different.
 But it does have the same input/output behavior (in this case) of never halting on any input.
 Also, while the program $M$ will go into an infinite loop on every input, Algorithm $B$ never actually runs $M$: it only produces its code and feeds it to $A$.
-Hence Algorithm $B$ will _not_ enter into an infinite loop even in this case.]
+Hence Algorithm $B$ will _not_ enter into an infinite loop even in this case.)
 Thus in this case, $MONOTONE(N)=MONOTONE(INF)=1$.